-Meanwhile uses provide the opportunity for early wins by quickly bringing life and activity to an area before permanent development begins and enabling a period of testing ideas and establishing uses.
-Meanwhile uses could play a role in early place making at Toton and Chetwynd Barracks, particularly in Toton, where there will be many temporarily vacant land parcels awaiting development in the longer term.
+5.20 'Meanwhile Uses' (temporary uses of land) provide the opportunity for early wins by quickly bringing life and activity to an area before permanent development begins and enabling a period of testing ideas and establishing uses.
+Meanwhile uses could play a role in early place making at Toton and Chetwynd Barracks, particularly in Toton, where there will be many temporarily vacant land parcels awaiting development in the longer term

-Broxtowe Borough Council is generally supportive of meanwhile uses.
+5.21 Broxtowe Borough Council is generally supportive of meanwhile uses.
 However, it will be important to ensure that any meanwhile use does not result in an unacceptable impact on residential amenity and that the uses do not prevent land parcels from being brought forward for development in a timely fashion.

-All major development proposals will be required to be submit a Meanwhile Feasibility Study at application stage, for approval by Broxtowe Borough Council.
+5.22 All major development proposals will be required to submit a 'Meanwhile Feasibility Study' at the planning application stage, for approval by Broxtowe Borough Council.
 The Study should identify whether the land or buildings affected by the development proposal are appropriate for meanwhile activities.